Mac user reports on 802.11n Cards, Bases/Routers

 (he later wrote)

 Ran some tests with xbench.
 The read speeds I get from the airdisk are between 2 and 4MB/sec, which is fine with me, for backup and general storage of files i rarely use, it is plenty.
 The write speeds are a joke - i am still in contact with apple about this.
 I also have a ReadyNAS which shows the same problem since I ran the N (Enabler) upgrade....hmmmm..
 (Some other readers earlier noted performance drops (sometimes large) after installing the 802.11n Enabler.
-Most had 3rd party bases.-Mike) I am waiting for a simple USB HD and will plug that in once i have it.
+Most had 3rd party bases.)
+I am waiting for a simple USB HD and will plug that in once i have it.
 All in all very easy to set up and this is a great way to have shared storage.
 There is simply something wrong with my set-up...

 -Paul